donalogaora/t0/README.md

-# t1
+# t0
-Repo for pre-published testing for *.donalogaora.com
+Template repo for pre-published testing for *.donalogaora.com